Inter-procedural Two-Variable Herbrand Equalities: Unrestricted Programs

 \begin{theorem} ~ \begin{description} \item[$L$-subsumption.]
 For finite sets $E,E'$ of two-variable equalities of the same format it is decidable whether $\bigwedge E$ $L$-subsumes $\bigwedge E'$ or not. \item[$L$-compactness.]
 Every $L$-satisfiable conjunction of a set $E$ of two-variable equalities of the same format is $L$-subsumed by a conjunction of a subset of at most three equalities in $E$. \end{description} \end{theorem}

-\begin{proof} For equalities of the formats $[F_{\x,\y}],[F_{\x,\cdot}],[F_{\cdot,\x}]$ the proofs are analogous to the corresponding proofs for Theorem \ref{t:ressubcompact} where the set $T$ is replaced with the set $L = M_G\bar R$, i.e., instead of the set $R$ we rely on the set $\bar R$.
-Therefore now consider equalities of the format $[F_{s,\x}]$ for a small term $s\in S$.
+\begin{proof} For equalities of the formats $[F_{\x,\y}],[F_{\x,\cdot}],[F_{\cdot,\x}]$ the proofs are analogous to the corresponding proofs for Theorem~\ref{t:ressubcompact} where the set $T$ is replaced with the set $L = M_G\bar R$, i.e., instead of the set $R$ we rely on the set $\bar R$ of unique end marker terms.

-W.l.o.g., let $As \doteq Bt\x$ and $As \doteq Bt'\x$ be two equalities of this format.
+Now consider equalities of the format $[F_{s,\x}]$ for a small term $s\in S$.
+W.l.o.g.\ let $As \doteq Bt\x$ and $As \doteq Bt'\x$ be two equalities of this format.
 If $t \neq t'$, then their conjunction is either contradictory, or $t\x,t'\x$ have a ground unifier which maps $\x$ to a value from $G$ --- in contradiction to the assumption that $\x$ takes values from $L$ only.

 Therefore, each conjunction of a set $E$ of equalities of the format $[F_{s,\x}]$ either is $L$-equivalent to $\False$ or to a single equality in $E$, and the assertion of the theorem follows.
-The same argument also applies for the format $[F_{\x,s}]$.
+The same argument also applies for the format $[F_{\x,s}]$. \end{proof}